Executive Bottom Line (TL;DR)

 Offshore wind is powerful, but not a free lunch.
 Even in 2026, several risk factors can erode returns if not managed carefully.

 - Cost overruns: Foundation steel prices, vessel day rates, and cable costs are volatile.
-A 10% CapEx overrun can shave 1-1.5 percentage points off project IRR.
+A 10% CapEx overrun can shave 1-1.5 percentage points off the Target Equity Return.

 - Permitting delays: Environmental reviews and local opposition can add 3-5 years before construction, locking up development capital.